Emilia-Romagna

 Emilia-Romagna (/ɪˌmiːliə roʊˈmɑːnjə/, /eɪˌ-/, both /ɛˌ-/, /it/) is an administrative region of northern Italy, comprising the historical regions of Emilia and Romagna.
 Its capital is Bologna.
 It has a population of over 4.4 million in an area of 22509.67 km2.

 Emilia-Romagna is one of the wealthiest and most developed regions in Europe, with the third highest gross domestic product per capita in Italy.
-It is also a cultural center, being the home of the University of Bologna, the oldest university in the world.
-Some of its cities, such as Modena, Parma, Ferrara, and Ravenna, are UNESCO heritage sites.
-It is a center for food and automobile production (such as Ferrari, Lamborghini, and Maserati).
+It is also a cultural centre, being the home of the University of Bologna, the oldest university in the world.
+Some of its cities, such as Modena, Ferrara, and Ravenna, are UNESCO World Heritage Sites.
+It is a centre for food and automobile production (such as Ferrari, Lamborghini, and Maserati).
 It has coastal resorts such as Cervia, Cesenatico, and Rimini.
 In 2018, the Lonely Planet guide named Emilia-Romagna as the best place to see in Europe.

 Etymology

-The name Emilia-Romagna is a legacy of Ancient Rome.
+The name Emilia-Romagna dates back to Ancient Rome.
 Emilia derives from the via Aemilia, the Roman road connecting Piacenza to Rimini, completed in 187 BC, and named after the consul Marcus Aemilius Lepidus.
 Romagna derives from Romània, the name of the Eastern Roman Empire applied to Ravenna by the Lombards when the western Empire had ceased to exist and Ravenna was an outpost of the east (540–751).

 History

 Prehistory and antiquity

-Before the Romans took control of present-day Emilia-Romagna, it had been part of the Etruscan world and subsequently that of the Gauls.
+Before the Romans took control of present-day Emilia-Romagna, it was part of the Etruscan world and later the Gauls.
 During the first thousand years of Christianity, trade flourished, as did culture and religion, thanks to the region's numerous monasteries.